bytedance/sonic/README.md

 ### Optimization Options
 - encoder.NoCompactMarshaler

 When marshaling `json.RawMessage` or `json.Marshaler`, sonic ensures validating and compacting their output JSON string.
-The higher the ratio of these kind data is, the much this feature impacts encoding performance.
-Therefore, we provide option `encoder.NoCompactMarshaler` to skip compacting process, which means your marshaler's outputs **MUST** be valid JSON.
+The higher the ratio of these kinds of data is, the much this feature impacts encoding performance.
+Therefore, we provide option `encoder.NoCompactMarshaler` to skip the compacting process, which means your marshaler's outputs **MUST** be valid JSON.
 If not, **Undocumented Behavior** may happen.
 - encoder.NoQuoteTextMarshaler

-We also provides option `encoder.NoQuoteTextMarshaler` to avoid quoting the output string of `encoding.TextMarshaler`.
+We also provide option `encoder.NoQuoteTextMarshaler` to avoid quoting the output string of `encoding.TextMarshaler`.

 ### Print Syntax Error
 ```go